 What dive gear do I need to bring?
 Snorkel, fins, mask, regulator, buoyancy compensator, u/w watch, depth gauge and for night dives, a dive light and cyalume stick (may be purchased for $2 each) are required.
 We provide tanks, weights and weight belts.
 There is storage on deck for all gear and we have rinse buckets for underwater cameras and regulators.

 Do you have scuba diving gear rental equipment?
 We are proud of our "top of the line" ADV/BCs, wetsuits, computers, dive lights and regulators with octopus and gauges.
 All must be rented by prior arrangements thru our US reservations office.
-Prepayment is required so please call to make these arrangements.
+If you have not requested this on your trip application already, you can call and add it to your reservation.
 We do not store our gear at the dock so last minute requests may not be available.
 We also have cyalumes available for sale.

 Do I need a wetsuit?
 The chart below will give you a general idea of the water temperatures and what weight wet suit you will need.
 When deciding what to bring, consider that you will be diving frequently each day and it takes your body a while to warm up after each dive.
 Air temperature, the wind and cloud coverage, all affect how fast your body warms back up after a dive.
 Choosing a wetsuit is a very personal decision, some people wear a full suit in the summer and some dive with a shorty in the winter.

 Are there any wreck dives in the Exumas?
 There are few wrecks to dive in the Exumas but we do have the famous Norman's plane to snorkel and the Austin Smith to dive.
-It is not penetrable but it lies on a great reef.
+It is not penetrable but it lies on a great reef and is the site of our shark feeding dive.

 Do you offer shark dives?
 Yes, we normally do one shark feeding dive each trip.
 Sharks are seen on most dive sites throughout the Bahamas.
-Amberjack Reef is a great coral site in 50 ft of water.
 The chum-sickle regularly draws in both reef and nurse sharks.

 Am I required to dive with a guide?
 Our instructor on board will give you a thorough dive briefing so you can plan your dive and dive your plan.
 We don't usually have an instructor in the water on each dive, but we have crewmembers that would be happy to act as guides when possible.
 Solo dive certification is required for those divers who wish to dive alone.